danspielman/Laplacians.jl/docs/src/index.md

 To get the current version of the master branch, run `pkg> add Laplacians#master`

+# Version 1.2.0

+This version is compatible with Julia 1.4 and 1.5, but not earlier versions.

+Changes:

+* Added two graph generators: `complete_bipartite_graph`, `star_graph`.
+* Added a function `line_graph` that computes the line graph of an input graph.

 # Version 1.1.1

 Change: minor bug fix for spectral graph drawing.